1 Peter 3:1

 (b) Be harmonious.
 Be likeminded.

 In any marriage, church, or organization there will be a diversity of viewpoints.
 Having harmony requires a commitment to compassion and love that exceeds any differences of opinion.
 Putting others first, means hearing what they say and feeling what they feel.
 It’s choosing to love and support them even if you do not love and support their viewpoint.

 (e) Humble in spirit.
 Where there is humility there is harmony.
 Where there is selfish ambition, there are quarrels and strife and all sorts of trouble (Jas.
 3:16).

 not returning evil for evil or insult for insult, but giving a blessing instead; for you were called for the very purpose that you might inherit a blessing.

 (a) Not returning evil for evil.
 Any relationship that is based on keeping score is doomed.
 But a relationship that keeps no record of wrongs will endure any storm.

-(c) You were called.
+(d) You were called.
 When God called you out of darkness (1 Pet.
 1:15, 2:9), it was for the purpose of including you in his family so that you might become an heir and inherit a blessing.
 See also the entry for 1 Peter 1:15.

 1 Peter 3:10–11